-In the 2020 general election on the 7th of February, Sinn Féin won 37 out of the 159 seats up for grabs.
+In the 2020 general election on 7 February, Sinn Féin won 37 out of the 159 seats up for grabs.
 Sinn Féin had 42 candidates running in the election.
 They won the highest amount of first preference votes which deems them the popular vote.

 Next up for the position of Taoiseach is Micheál Martin.
 Mr. Martin was born in Cork in August 1960.
 He was the third child born out of five.

-Mr. Martin studied a bachelors degree in Arts in University College Cork.
+Mr. Martin was awarded a BA in Arts from University College Cork.
 While in UCC, he joined Ógra Fianna Fáil (Young Fianna Fáil) and later went on to become its Chairman.
-After his degree, Micheál Martin obtained a masters degree in Political History and subsequently became a secondary school history teacher in Cork after completing a H.Dip.
+After his degree, Micheál Martin obtained an MA in Political History and subsequently became a secondary school history teacher in Cork after completing a H.Dip.

 Mr. Martin met his wife, Mary O’Shea while at university and they have since had five children.
 One of his children, Ruairí, fell victim to cot death as an infant.
 Another of his children, Leana, died at age seven from a cardiac condition she developed shortly before she passed away.